 What works for Facebook may not be exactly suitable for LinkedIn or Instagram so you may need some tweaking here and there before posting on the next platform.

-12. Don’t get reactive over nothing.
-There will be times people will disagree with what you’re posting.
+There will be times people will disagree with your opinion or whatever you’re posting.

-When you don’t have everyone agree with your opinion you can just move ahead or explain yourself if necessary.
+When you don’t have everyone agree with your opinion you can just move on or explain yourself if necessary.

 But if you must get controversial with your social media posts, do that strategically.